 - Step by step instructions can be established, followed, and navigated via voice or hand gestures.
 Directions can be made richer, contextual, and conditional based upon the completion of prior steps.

 At $50,000 per hour, using AR technology saves airlines a great deal of money.

-When a transmission line is broken or when an oil rig is not producing, the cost of downtime can be dramatic, and so are the savings that smartglasses offer.
+When a transmission line is broken or when an oil rig is not producing, the cost of downtime can be dramatic, and so are the savings that smart glasses offer.

-Anyone who sells complex machines that are distributed, like semiconductors, electronics manufacturing, construction equipment, or large-scale printers can reduce costs and improve customer satisfaction using the technology available today through such smartglasses.
+Anyone who sells complex machines that are distributed – such as semiconductors, electronics manufacturing, construction equipment, or large-scale printers – can reduce costs and improve customer satisfaction using the technology available today through such smart glasses.

 While the focus of AR right now is in the enterprise arena, its value in homes will be known soon, too.

 Even though the cost savings will be smaller in economic value, they will not be insignificant, especially when factors like flexibility and convenience are considered.
-Can you imagine never waiting for a repairman again?
+Can you imagine never waiting for a repair person again?
 AR stands to improve our everyday lives.

-The many use cases for smartglasses will continue to unveil themselves as AR technologies continue to be adopted at a rapid pace.
+The many use cases for smart glasses will continue to unveil themselves as AR technologies continue to be adopted at a rapid pace.

-It is likely that the biggest upside of AR may not be about doing jobs quicker and eliminating trouble, but, rather, about rethinking the way that the work is done altogether.
+It is likely that the biggest upside of AR may not be about doing jobs more quickly and eliminating trouble, but, rather, about rethinking the way that the work is done altogether.

 Instead of having scarce experts traveling all over the world to fix things, industrial enterprises will be able to let those experts work from a central location and travel far less often.
 Using smart glasses and AR to provide remote support, those experts can “virtually” leverage their expertise to help customers directly – or help less-skilled local personnel to help those customers – in handling critical, time-sensitive work.